ipspace/netlab/docs/dev/config/initial.md

 ## Static Configuration

-Your device template should start with static configuration needed to make your device usable.
+Your device template should start with the static configuration needed to make your device usable.
 You might want to configure all relevant parameters or rely on box-building instructions to get the initial configuration set up.

-For example, Cisco IOS configuration template enables LLDP, disable DNS lookup and removes banners:
+For example, the Cisco IOS configuration template enables LLDP, disables DNS lookup, and removes banners:

 ```
 no ip domain lookup